jackyzha0/quartz/content/notes/supervised-learning.md

 ---

 [[machine-learning|machine learning]] where the agent learning a function from inputs to outputs.
+We choose a hypothesis, and a machine learns the parameters to make the best prediction from that hypothesis.

 - a sample of labelled data is given
 - a model mapping input to outputs is chosen